undergrad-partner-school

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 3,859 in 2023.
-Oberlin College has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Oberlin College provides an unmatched educational experience.
+According to the newest data, this school uses standardized test scores for admission and it admitted 3,597 in 2024.
+Oberlin College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
+With a rich history of academic excellence, it offers an outstanding educational experience.

 Test Scores

 The latest reported average GPA of the enrolled students was 3.7.
-That means that you need a GPA that's above average in order to get into Oberlin College.
+This implies that you'll probably need a GPA above the average to secure admission.

 Average Test Scores